2023 Most Popular Online Public Health Schools in the New England Region

 Public Health majors at MCPHS University take out an average of $27,000 in student loans while working on their egree.

-Full Public Health at Massachusetts College of Pharmacy and Health Sciences Report
+Read full report on Public Health at Massachusetts College of Pharmacy and Health Sciences

-University of Saint Joseph did quite well in this year’s ranking of the best schools for public health students.
-It came in at #7 on the list.
-USJ is a small private not-for-profit school located in the suburb of West Hartford.
+University of Saint Joseph landed the #7 spot in the 2023 rankings for the best public health programs.
+USJ is a small private not-for-profit school located in the large suburb of West Hartford.

 Public Health majors at USJ take out an average of $27,000 in student loans while working on their egree.